FloCiaglia/GLIP/DATA.md

 We provide guidance for preparing the data used by GLIP.
 Note that not all data are needed for a specific experiments.
 Please check the `` Required Data`` fields in [README](README.md) to download necessary data.
-All data should by placed under the ``DATASET`` folder.
+All data should be placed under the ``DATASET`` folder.

 #### ``COCO``